ROHIT32767/ESW_ProjectSixtyPercent/Final-Evals.md

 - Operating humidity - `0 to 95% RH (non-condensing)`
 - Draws less current of `20mA`

+## Working mechanism:
+- Gas enters the sensor
+- Sensor emits IR waves which are absorbed by the CO2 particles at a wavelength of `4.26 µm`
+- The level of absorption is directly proportional to number of CO2 molecules and thus their concentration

 <hr>

 # Adafruit SGP40 + SHT4x Sensor:

 ## Working mechanism:
 - Uses heater that controls hotplate T-sensors and heater controllers (both analog)
-- Uses MOx material that handles analog frontend (data reading)
+- Uses MOx material that handles analog frontend (data reading) by reacting with hydrocarbons in the air and gives the raw measurement
 - System controller (digital) uses data from on-chip memory (digital) and interacts with heater controllers along with the analog frontend to handle signal processing (digital) which interacts with the I2C interface
 - Raw measurement is obtained from raw signal `SRAW` which is directly proportional to the logarithm of the resistance of the MOx material
 - Takes `30ms` to take one measurement